-To delete mobile phones paired with the Uconnect® phone using Voice Commands:
+To delete Uconnect phone paired mobile phones using Voice Command:

 - 1. Push the Phone button to begin. - 2.
 After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - 3.
-At the next prompt, say "Delete" and follow the prompts. - You can also push the Phone button at any time while the list is being played, and choose the phone you wish to delete.
+At the next prompt, say "Delete" and follow the prompts. - You can also push the Phone button at any time while the list is being played, and then choose the phone you wish to delete.